Asheq/vim-config/notes-todo.md

 Improve general experience
 ================================================
 	- Read "Modern Vim"
-	- Read up on
-		- Where is ignorecase and smartcase used?
+	- Use ignorecase and smartcase for * and #?
-		- Understand discrepencies for windows/buffers/type for help/quickfix/preview
+	- Understand preview-window, quickfix-window, help-window(?)
-	- Think about dealing with lists or choices:
+	- Think about best ways to deal with lists or choices:
 		- fzf
-		- dirvish-like
+		- dirvish or dirvish-like
-		- commandline
+		- commandline-completion
 		- confirm()
-		- other?
+		- other options?
 	- Improve dirvish
 		- Use for most recently-used files
-		- Create a ranger-like view
 		- Sometimes the cursor floats on the right
-		- Make opening entries in dirvish and quickfix consistent
+		- Make interaction in dirvish and quickfix consistent
 	- Improve fzf
 		- Optimize :Files and :History for file-paths like nixprime/cpsm.
 Compare with Sublime and Webstorm
 		- Report bug: sometimes text is scrolled out of view (https://github.com/junegunn/fzf.vim/issues/385)
 		- Learn to use fzf with custom lists for everything
 	- Improve folding